Compitalia: Ceremony

 The Compitalia belonged to the feriae conceptivae, that is, festivals which were celebrated on days appointed annually by the magistrates or priests.
+The ancient Roman authors Aulus Gellius, a 2nd-century Roman writer, and also Macrobius both record that the Compitalia was announced specifically by the praetor, probably—according to the classicist John Scheid—an urban praetor, who uttered the exact phrase "die noni popolo romano quiritibus compitalia erunt" ("On the ninth day the Roman people, the Quirites, will celebrate the Compitalia").
 The exact day on which this festival was celebrated appears to have varied, though it was always in the winter, at least in the time of Varro, as observed by Isaac Casaubon.
 Dionysius again relates that it was celebrated a few days after the Saturnalia, and Cicero that it fell on the Kalends of January; but in one of his letters to Atticus, he speaks of it as occurring on the fourth before the Nones of January (January 2).
-The exact words with which the festival was announced are preserved by Macrobius and Aulus Gellius: